 If you are considering moving to work in Japan from Australia, you could benefit from speaking to Morgan McKinley’s expert consultants who specialise in international recruitment.
 We can help prepare you for working at a number of international locations including Japan, so contact us today.

-Living in Japan facts
+Living in Japan - Fast Facts

 - Japan is an archipelago situated in the Pacific Ocean, east of the Chinese mainland.